lanoboi/VCT-Player-Decay/README.md

 5. **Implementation & Training**: Pipeline setup with scaling and hyperparameter tuning.
 6. **Evaluation & Comparative Results**: Analyzing Accuracy, Precision, Recall, F1 Score, and ROC-AUC.
 7. **Sensitivity Analysis**: Testing model robustness to hyperparameter changes.
+8. **Model Interpretability with SHAP**: Aims to explain the output of the model by quantifying the contribution of each feature to a prediction.
-8. **Discussion & Conclusion**: Interpretability vs. Performance trade-offs.
+9. **Discussion & Conclusion**: Interpretability vs. Performance trade-offs.

 ## Model Results Summary
 Based on the experimental results: